Phalcode/gamevault-docs/docs/advanced-usage/linux-client.md

    ![Creating a new Bottle](/img/linux/bottles/make_bottle.png)
 3. Inside your bottle click `Dependencies` and install `dotnetcoredesktop6`
    ![Configuring the .NET Core Dependency](/img/linux/bottles/dotnet.png)
-4. Go back to the main page for your bottle and press `Run Executable...` and select `crackpipe.exe`
+4. Go back to the main page for your bottle and press `Run Executable...` and select `gamevault.exe`

 ## Updating the Client

 :::caution
-Since there is currently no auto-update functionality available (as mentioned in [this link](../client-docs/updating-client.md#other-sources)), it is your responsibility to manually update your Crackpipe client.
+Since there is currently no auto-update functionality available (as mentioned in [this link](../client-docs/updating-client.md#other-sources)), it is your responsibility to manually update your GameVault client.
 To update your client, you will need to repeat the procedure in this documentation.
 :::

 ## Known issues